Karl-Heinrich/glab/README.md

    `--`-'
 ```

-An interactive gitlab-cli with the goal to completely avoid the webinterface
+An interactive gitlab-cli to manage issues from the command line.

 ---